China wants US to relax AI chip-export controls for trade deal, FT reports

 The White House, State Department and China's foreign ministry did not immediately respond to requests for comment on the report.

-HBM chips, which help perform data-intensive AI tasks quickly, are closely watched by investors due to their use alongside AI graphic processors, particularly Nvidia's.
+HBM chips, which help perform data-intensive AI tasks quickly, are closely watched by investors due to their use alongside AI graphic processors, particularly Nvidia's NVDA.O.

 The FT said China is concerned because the US HBM controls hamper the ability of Chinese companies such as Huawei to develop their own AI chips.